Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Introduction

 \section{Introduction}

 Recent adoption of large language models (LLMs) has moved from deployments as “copilot” tools toward more dynamic roles in collaborative settings.
 Early applications positioned LLMs as tools or judges \cite{brown2020languagemodelsfewshotlearners, ouyang2022traininglanguagemodelsfollow}, automating tasks such as summarization, programming assistance, or quality assessment that humans found repetitive or peripheral \cite{mastropaolo2023copilot, mozannar2024programming}.
-Although useful, these applications positioned artificial intelligence (AI) as automation rather than as a partner in collaboration \cite{lim2009and}, whereas emerging multi-agent frameworks suggest a broader transition \cite{dubey2020haco, bansal2021does}.
+Although useful, these applications positioned artificial intelligence (AI) as automation rather than as a partner in collaboration \cite{hwang2022toolate, lim2009and}, whereas emerging multi-agent frameworks suggest a broader transition \cite{dubey2020haco, bansal2021team}.
 Systems such as AutoGen \cite{wuAutoGenEnablingNextGen2023} and CrewAI \cite{crewai2024} demonstrate how multiple LLMs can be coordinated under structured protocols, with agents adopting complementary roles such as planner, critic, or explainer.
 LLMs are moving beyond single-task execution to acting as participants that contribute perspectives in a team process.

-The growing use of multi-agent frameworks prompts a deeper question of whether LLMs can be experienced not only as tools but as colleagues in collaborative work.
-Collaboration between humans and models is often most productive when it leverages asymmetries in capability, with people contributing judgment, values, and imagination while LLMs provide scale, recall, and breadth \cite{Dellermann_2019, amershi2019guidelines}.
+The growing use of multi-agent frameworks raises a deeper question: whether LLMs can be experienced not only as tools but also as colleagues in collaborative work.
+Human–model collaboration is often most productive when it leverages asymmetries in capability, with people contributing judgment, values, and imagination while LLMs provide scale, recall, and breadth \cite{Dellermann_2019, amershi2019guidelines}.
 Moving beyond copilot metaphors requires examining whether users can experience these systems as team members with complementary strengths.